homecoded/sucodo/README.md

 TODO
 ====

 * remove bing API key and insert a warning if no api key is available
+* add Privacy statement